Joeljm1/Sudoku-sover/README.md

-My first GitHub repository\n
+My first GitHub repository
-Just a sudoku solver\n
+Just a sudoku solver
-using HTML,CSS and javascript\n
+using HTML,CSS and javascript